Temporal Routing in Static Networks: The Schedule Completion Problem: Exact Algorithms for Constrained TEDSC

-The proof for correctness is analogous to that of \Cref{thm:life-fpt-kh}.
-For the running time, there are $k^{\cardinality D}$ and $(h+1)^{\cardinality D}$ possible assignments for $A$ and $A'$ respectively.
-The heterogeneous $\lenEDP$ instance is a graph of polynomial size, the number of terminal pairs is at most $\cardinality D$, and each length bound is at most $h$.
+The proof for correctness is analogous to that of \Cref{thm:life-fpt-kh}, with the additional use of \cref{thm:io-paths-iff-compressed}.
+For the running time, there are $k^{\cardinality D}$ and $h^{\cardinality D}$ possible values for the assignments $A$ and $A'$, respectively.
+The heterogeneous $\lenEDP$ instance is a graph of polynomial size, the number of terminal pairs is at most $\cardinality D$, and each length bound is at most $4h$.
 By \Cref{thm:D-le-kh,thm:het-len-edp-fpt} we get the desired running time. \end{proof}

+Note that modifying the algorithms from \cref{thm:life-fpt-kh,thm:len-fpt-kh} yields $\XP$ algorithms for constrained $\TEDSC$ parameterized by $\cardinality D$.
+We omit specifying the details for these two algorithms and instead move on to the next section in which we present an $\XP$ algorithm for the strictly smaller parameter $k$ instead.
+A sketch for how these algorithms for the parameter $\cardinality D$ work is as follows: For $\lifeTEDSC$, we reduce to (unbounded) $\EDP$ on DAGs parameterized by $k$ and use the $\XP$ algorithm by \textcite{fortune1980directed}.
+For $\lenTEDSC$, we solve the $\lenEDP$ instance using a modified version of the $\XP$ algorithm that additionally incorporates length bounds.
+As guessing $A$ and $A'$ takes $k^{\O(\cardinality D)}$ and $h^{\O(\cardinality D)}$ time respectively, the overall running time is $\XP$ in $\cardinality D$ too (recall that in $\lenTEDSC$, \cref{thm:length-h-le-nD} allows us to assume that $h$ is polynomial in the input size).